Frequently asked questions

 Most presenters giving talks and posters will want to wear business-casual attire, but you may elect to wear other attire that is appropriate to your presentation.

 Yes.
 Awards will be given at Princeton Research Day Reception for best presentations.
 In keeping with the interdisciplinary spirit of this campuswide event, presenters will be evaluated primarily on how effectively they communicate their research to an educated, non-specialist audience.
-Judges include freshman and sophomore students as well as faculty and staff members.
+Judges include first and second-year students as well as faculty and staff members.

 Yes.
 This is an excellent opportunity for you to learn about research at Princeton and come away with ideas for your choice of major, junior paper or senior thesis.